 - Create a small spiritual, physical, personal, or business goal, and then track your progress.

-- If it’s a daily goal like a new habit make a little grid or use your calendar to track.
+- If it’s a daily goal, like a new habit, make a little grid or use your calendar to track.
 You’ll visibly see your progress.
-I have a habit tracker in my daily planner I designed and love it for establishing new habits.
-You can purchase on Amazon using that link.
-Attach new behaviors to established ones.
+I have a habit tracker in the daily planner I designed and love it for establishing new habits.
+Here’s where you can find it on Amazon.

 You don't want to miss this upcoming workshop series!